(14 tutorials -total reading time 1-1.5 hour; time to complete each app, about 1 hour per tutorial)

 The apk file can be found in your appProject in the 'bin' folder.
 You will know its the app apk because of the .apk format at the end of the name.You can copy paste this from your files hierachy in your tablet's file manager - just look for 'AppProjects'; you cannot copy/paste it directly within AIDE editor.

-You can also use an APK Analyzer to find the completed app apk file (.apk) within your tablet or cell phone's files.
-There are several on Google Play for free download.
-Some have advertising, and
+You can also use an APK Analyzer to find the completed app apk file (.apk) within your tablet or cell phone's files and export it.

 Android Native - refers to an app that is written with C Java XML